Probate Q&A Series

 • Excusable neglect (after deadline missed): If you ask after a date has passed, explain facts showing a reasonable, excusable failure to act.

-• Serve all parties: Serve your motion or stipulation on all parties under Rule 5 so everyone has notice.
+• Serve all parties: Serve your motion on all parties under Rule 5 so everyone has notice.

 • Forum and calendar control: The Clerk of Superior Court controls scheduling and may set a brief hearing on your request.